beshu-tech/readonlyrest-docs/kibana.md

 ```

 1. Create some users and some groups in the identity provider app
-2. Check the user profile parameter names that the identity provider uses during the assertion callback ( **TIP**: set kibana in debug mode so ReadonlyREST will print the user profile).
+2. Check the user profile parameter names that the identity provider uses during the assertion callback ( **TIP**: set Kibana in debug mode so ReadonlyREST will print the user profile).
 3. Match the name of the parameter used by the identity provider to carry the unique user ID (in the assertion message) to the `usernameParameter` kibana YAML setting.
 4. If you want to use SAML for authorization, take care of matching also the `groupsParameter` to the parameter name found in the assertion message to the kibana YAML setting.